Deyht/CIANNA/README.md

 #### Contributor License Agreement
 *While you are free to duplicate and modify this repository under the Apache2 License above, by being allowed to submit a contribution to this repository you agree to the following terms:*

-- *You grant to the present CIANNA application your copyright license to reproduce and distribute your contributions and such derivative works.*
+- *You grant to the present CIANNA framework your copyright license to reproduce and distribute your contributions and such derivative works.*

-- *To the fullest extent permitted, you agree not to assert, all of your “moral rights” in or relating to your contributions for the benefit of the present CIANNA application.*
+- *To the fullest extent permitted, you agree not to assert, all of your “moral rights” in or relating to your contributions for the benefit of the present CIANNA framework.*

 - *Your contribution was created in whole or in part by you and you have the right to submit it under the open source license indicated in the LICENCE file; or the contribution is based upon previous work that, to the best of your knowledge, is covered under an appropriate open source license and you have the right to submit that work with modifications.*